Dungeons-of-Kathallion/Dungeons-of-Kathallion/.github/CONTRIBUTING.md

 For large things, you use the `progress - ` prefix.
 You can add a little more detail to the prefix by saying `progress [major | minor] - `.
 For smaller things, say `tweak - ` or `bugfix - ` (for bugfixes).
 For documentation changes, begin with `documentation - `

+## Merging Pull Requests
+When you merge a pull request, please `Squash Merge`, remove commit listing, use the [naming convention](#naming-conventions), and add extra details if necesary.
+You do not have to use the name of a PR in the commit name.